-A little more than 15 percent of the oil the U.S. produces comes from offshore wells.
+A little less than 15 percent of the oil the U.S. produces comes from offshore wells.
 Some wells are a mile under the ocean.
 Some of the rigs used to drill these wells float on top of the water.
 It takes a lot of money and technology to drill and find oil in the ocean.

-Texas produces more oil than any other state, followed by New Mexico, North Dakota, Alaska, and Colorado.
+Texas produces more oil than any other state, followed by New Mexico, North Dakota, Colorado, and Oklahoma.
 Americans still use more oil than we produce.
-Today, the U.S. imports 43 percent of the oil it consumes from other countries.
+Today, the U.S. imports 42 percent of the oil it consumes from other countries.